fundamentals Office 365 Tips and Tricks

 Without proper training, documentation, and processes, most of your team members are left to fend for themselves and through the process of trial and error attempt to figure out what works for them.

-That said, the process of trial and error leads to a massive M365 sprawl – your tenant is likely suffering from duplicate and abandoned Teams, Groups, and SharePoint sites which were created with the purpose of testing the waters and are now no longer needing to be used.
+That said, the process of trial and error leads to a massive M365 sprawl – your tenant is likely suffering from duplicate and abandoned Teams, Groups, distribution lists, and versions of SharePoint sites which were created with the purpose of testing the waters and are now no longer needing to be used.

 No standardization in how people are using tools